pramjeet/peek-a-tab/README.md

 Things it can do:
 * Get a quick preview of each tab as you move your mouse on the list
 * close the one you want
-* or just change to the one you want to use by clicking on the list item
+* or just change to the one by clicking on the list item

 here's the link: [chrome store](https://chrome.google.com/webstore/detail/peek-a-tab/nnpdamdaknpnohmlbnmgphiodghbohop)